 First impressions matter.
-Take the time to cultivate an appealing and welcoming entryway like this one.
+Take the time to cultivate an appealing and welcoming entryway like this one!

 Add heavy-duty command hooks to the front entry for guests to hang their coats and bags.

-Succulents are easy to care for, but if you have a green thumb, try your hand at some other gorgeous flowers too – they will breathe life into any bland space.
+Succulents are easy to grow, but if you have a green thumb, try your hand at some other gorgeous flowers too – they will breathe life into any bland space.

 Enjoy a pretty design on the wall that’s easily removable and repositionable.

 Add a bit of character to an unframed mirror… Use velcro strips and pretty trim to create your own frame that you can remove when you move to another place.